vendruscolo-lab/AlphaFold-IDP/README.md

 # AlphaFold-IDP
 This repository provides with custom code and analysis scripts to generate structural ensembles of intrinsically disordered proteins by using AlphaFold generated residue distance maps as constraints using prior-structural ensembles.
+AlphaFold structural ensemble and figures generated in the publication can be found in [Zenobo](myzenobo)

 ## Layout
 - `BME_IDP`: This folder contains a branch of the original [Bayesian Maximum Entropy](https://github.com/KULL-Centre/BME) original code to reweight structural ensembles using experimental information, but specially adapted in the analysis **notebooks** to incorporate pairwise aminoacid AlphaFold predicted distances as constraints.
 In the notebooks ones is able to reproduce the results in our paper such as: